Itamarepst/Boggle/README.md

     <li>Custom sounds when playing the game (for windows users)</li>
     <li>Random cursor for each button!</li>
     <li>An option to clear your current selection in an instant!</li>
-    <li>Only want to clear to some point?
+    <li>Only want to clear to the last choice?
 No worries, we got you!
-All you need to do is to press the button you want to clear up to</li>
+All you need to do is press the button </li>
     <li>Dynamic action button</li>
     <li>Dynamic word bank</li>
   </ul>